adaptyvbio/ProteinFlow/README.md

 SAbDab sequences clustering is done across all 6 Complementary Determining Regions (CDRs) - H1, H2, H3, L1, L2, L3, based on the [Chothia numbering](https://pubmed.ncbi.nlm.nih.gov/9367782/) implemented by SabDab.
 CDRs from nanobodies and other synthetic constructs are clustered together with other heavy chain CDRs.
 The resulting CDR clusters are split into training, test and validation in a way that ensures that every PDB file only appears in one subset.

-Individual output pickle files represent heavy chain - light chain - antigen complexes (created from SAbDab annotation).
+Individual output pickle files represent heavy chain - light chain - antigen complexes (created from SAbDab annotation, sometimes more than one per PDB entry).
+Each of the elements (heavy chain, light chain, antigen) can be missing in specific entries and there can be multiple antigen chains.
+In order to filter for at least one antigen chain, use the `--require_antigen` option.

 For instance, let's generate a dataset with the following description:
 - SabDab version: latest (up-to-date),